Russian Special Forces University: History

-In 2013, the Head of the Chechen Republic, Ramzan Kadyrov. proposed creation of a multifunctional complex in Russia to combine modern methods and techniques of training in special tactical disciplines.
+In 2013, the Head of the Chechen Republic, Ramzan Kadyrov, proposed creation of a multifunctional complex in Russia to combine modern methods and techniques of training in special tactical disciplines.
 The university was founded as a private company with its construction project curated by Deputy Head of National Guard of Russia in Chechen Republic Daniil Martynov.
+On February 20, 2024, Ramzan Kadyrov announced in his Telegram channel that the university will be named after Russian President Vladimir Putin.

+During the Russian invasion of Ukraine, the university's roof was set on fire in a drone attack on 29 October 2024.

 Instructors team

 The university's instructor team of certified specialists, led by Daniil Martynov, has experience in the preparation and execution of special operations.
 Some of the instructors are veterans of the famous counter-terrorism task force group «Alpha» of the Russian Federal Security Service, many of them with state awards for completed operations.
 Group of instructors are currently officers of Russian National Guard in the Chechen Republic, while the department itself was formed based on Department of National Guard of Russia in Chechen Republic.
 Department specialists are able to carry out complicated missions in mountainous and forested areas, in severe climate conditions, in the North Pole, in the desert, or under water.
 Instructors share their extensive experience with other special forces troops of Russia as well as friendly states.